siriuswhiter/ct-tools/README.md

 ### MicroWalk

-- Introduced in “Microwalk: A framework for finding side channels in binaries” by J. Wichelmann, A. Moghimi, T. Eisenbarth, and B. Sunar; <https://doi.org/10.1145/3274694.3274741>
+- Introduced in “Microwalk: A framework for finding side channels in binaries” by J. Wichelmann, A. Moghimi, T. Eisenbarth, and B. Sunar; <https://doi.org/10.1145/3274694.3274741>,
+- Extended in “Microwalk-CI: Practical Side-Channel Analysis for JavaScript Applications” by J. Wichelmann, F. Sieck, A. Pätschke and T. Eisenbarth; <https://doi.org/10.1145/3548606.3560654>
 - The **MicroWalk** framework is a dynamic tool that uses Dynamic Binary Instrumentation (DBI) and Mutual Information Analysis (MIA).
 As a dynamic tool, it runs the target with random inputs and uses dynamic binary instrumentation to log events such as memory allocations, branches, calls, returns, memory reads/writes as well as stack operations into an execution trace.
 It then processes these traces by applying the chosen leakage model, i.e., in the branching model, it only keeps the control flow events in the execution traces.
 After collection of traces, it offers several analysis options, either directly comparing the traces or using mutual information analysis either on the whole trace or a specific offset in the execution traces (a specific instruction).
 - **Tool available:** <https://github.com/UzL-ITS/Microwalk> ![GitHub last commit](https://img.shields.io/github/last-commit/UzL-ITS/Microwalk)![GitHub contributors](https://img.shields.io/github/contributors/UzL-ITS/Microwalk)![GitHub Repo stars](https://img.shields.io/github/stars/UzL-ITS/Microwalk)